Thejasrajsathyamoorthy/Industrial-Human-Resources/README.md

 #### Natural Language Processing (NLP):
   * Clustered industries using TfidfVectorizer and KMeans.
-  * Categorized industries into groups like Manufacturing, Organizational works, Health sector, Education & Administration Works, and Construction works.
+  * Categorized industries into groups like Heavy Industries, Organizational works, Health sector, Education, etc,.

 #### Machine Learning:
   * Built a RandomForestClassifier to predict industry groups based on features like state, district, division, group, and class.